tc39/proposal-pattern-matching/README.md

 #### <a name="match-assignment"></a> > Assigning matches to variables

-If you have a nested match, particularly a nested one, it would be useful to be able to bind those specific matches to a variable.
+If you have a nested `case`, particularly a nested one, it would be useful to be able to bind those specific matches to a variable.
 There's a number of syntaxes that can be used for this.
-That said, this feature is considered "future work" because the authors believe this is something that should be done as part of extending the existing destructuring syntax, rather than having special syntax only for `match`.
+That said, this feature is considered "future work" because the authors believe this is something that should be done as part of extending the existing destructuring syntax, rather than having special syntax only for `case`.

 ##### Option A: `as`